 How did Jesus view His prosperous state?

 When confronted with the question of God’s promise of prosperity, we should turn first to how Jesus viewed His prosperous state.
 We read in Philippians 2 that Jesus did not consider equality with God something to be grasped, but made Himself nothing.
-He took the very nature of a servant, rather than presenting Himself in full glory and taking over as master.
-He became poor so that we might be rich in spiritual blessing.
+He took the very nature of a servant, rather than presenting Himself in full glory and taking over as a master.
+He became poor, so that we might be rich in spiritual blessing.
 How could we suppose that a path of discipleship would follow a different course than the one Jesus led?
 God would rather that we focus on Him and let Him be our pursuit, joy, and treasure.

 While it is possible that God would extend the spiritual blessings into temporal and earthly financial blessings, our hearts and prayers should always be focused on developing our relationship with Jesus and our single-minded devotion to God.
 For richer or for poorer, the Christian life is the true prosperous life.